Slipstreamm/OpenOTP/README.md

 ### Viewing and Managing OTP Codes

+- For TOTP entries, codes refresh automatically based on time
-- Tap the dice button to generate a new code
+- For HOTP entries, tap the dice button to generate a new code
 - Tap the code to copy it to clipboard
 - Enter edit mode to rearrange or delete entries
 - Switch between grid, list, and focus views in settings